Guide to tennis shoes – what to wear on grass, clay and hard courts

 Serve-and-volley players have always done well on grass courts thanks to the speed of the ball off the surface.
 It rewards those with a big serve and who can get to the net fast.

-Your tennis shoes need to match you step for step:
+Your shoe needs to match you step for step.
+It needs:

 - Good grip because grass courts can be slippery, either because of dew or because it’s worn down over time

-- A flatter outsole so that they don’t damage the court – in fact, players at Wimbledon must wear completely flat tennis shoes
+- A flatter outsole so that they don’t damage the court – in fact, players at Wimbledon have to wear completely flat tennis shoes

 - Flexible upper so that when you run forward towards the ball, your feet are not constricted